lizhanmit/learning-notes/kafka-note/kafka-note.md

     - new orders
     - page views
     - scanning products
-- When one system update the log, other systems can read from that log to sync themselves.
+- When one system updates the log, other systems can read from that log to sync themselves.

 ### Topic

 - Kafka splits a topic into partitions.
 - Each partition is an ordered immutable sequence of messages.
 - Each message is assigned a unique sequential identifier called offset.
 - Kafka retains all messages for a configurable period of time.
 - Kafka's performance is effectively constant with respect to data size.

 ![anatomy-of-a-topic.png](img/anatomy-of-a-topic.png)